Dastak (1996 film): Plot

-Dastak is the story of a mentally unstable genius (Sharad Kapoor) and his obsession for Miss Universe (Sushmita Sen).
+Dastak is the story of a mentally unstable genius, Sharad Sule and his obsession for Miss Universe, Sushmita.
 Sharad is so obsessed with Sushmita that he starts killing her near and dear ones in order to get to her.
-Here enters ACP Rohit Malhotra (Mukul dev); he meets Sushmita, provides her high-level protection and starts an investigation.
-Meanwhile, Sushmita faces another incident at an event, Rohit protects her and while calming down her, he calls her "Sush" (Sushmita's nickname which is known to only her parents and best friends) and from there she got to know that Rohit is her childhood friend who adores her since school days.
+ACP Rohit Malhotra meets Sushmita, provides her high-level security detail and starts an investigation.
+Meanwhile, Sushmita faces another incident at an event, Rohit protects her and while calming down her, he calls her "Sush" (Sushmita's nickname which is known to only her parents and best friends) and from there she learns that Rohit is her childhood friend who adores her since school days.
 She rejoices and eventually fall in love with him.
 They start seeing each other; she starts feeling protected and happy, but faces another terrible incident of her best friend's death (murdered by Sharad) which breaks her down.
-Rohit makes a plan of moving Sushmita to another country for a while and gets the news circulated on media, so that Sharad follow hers and gets in a trap.
-He joins her in Seychelles along with his trusted junior and is supported by local authorities.
+Rohit makes a plan of moving Sushmita to another country for a while and gets the news circulated in the media, so that Sharad follow hers and gets in a trap.
+He joins her in Seychelles along with his trusted sub-ordinate and is supported by local authorities.
 Their plan went successful as Sharad showed up and Rohit shoots him while chasing him.
 As his body is found Sushmita rejoices and celebrates with Rohit.
 But the happiness is short-lived as Sharad turns out to be alive, he kidnaps Sushmita and takes her to a distant isolated island in the Seychelles.
 There, he makes her life miserable.
 Sushmita tries every trick to get out of that hell.
 But ultimately, everything falls apart.

 Sushmita tries to reform Sharad by telling him that he should face his problems rather than inflicting the same physical and mental pain (that he went through in his childhood) on other people.
 But Sharad refuses to listen and amend his ways.
-She keep on trying to contact Rohit (who was devastated and keeps on searching her madly), plans to run away but fails every time.
+She tries to contact Rohit (who was devastated and keeps searching for her madly), plans to escape but fails every time.
 One day while Sharad was going to city for getting some things she gets a chance of coming out and writes "Help" on the speed boat.
-Her plan succeeds as Rohit and his subordinates see it and starts chasing him.
+Her plan succeeds as Rohit and his subordinates see it and start chasing him.
 Sharad saw the word "Help" and gets enraged and shoots down everyone; including Rohit.
 In the climax, he tries to kill Sushmita as he believes that she betrayed him by contacting Rohit.
-Sushmita tries to run away but Sharad catches her and when he is about to hit her, Rohit (who survived in the incident) jumps on him and saves Sushmita.
-Both men fight hard and Rohit gets stabbed by Sharad; while seeing Rohit in this condition Sushmita gets enraged and kills Sharad by hitting him with an axe in self-defense.
+Sushmita tries to run away but Sharad catches her and when he is about to hit her, Rohit (who survived the gun shot) jumps on him and saves Sushmita.
+Both men fight hard and Rohit gets stabbed by Sharad; while seeing Rohit in this condition Sushmita gets enraged and kills Sharad with an axe in self-defense.
 As she and Rohit return to India, she writes a self-help book and dedicates it to people like Sharad and eventually settles down happily with Rohit.